and welcome to the German is Easy Learn German Online Course… and today, it’s time for THEM.

 - bis (point) – Until which point in time has something been happening?

-As always, if you have any question or suggestions, leave me a comment.
-I hope you liked it and see you next time … which according to some is also, what she said.
+And after that, as always, if you have any question or suggestions about the article or the quiz, just leave me a comment.
+I hope you liked it and see you next time… which according to some is also, what she said.